A queue represents a Contact Center, inbox, queue or channel that your team staffs and serves.

 Performance (optional)

-Finally, you can opt-in to provide additional inputs to improve the accuracy of agent metrics for messaging channels.
-This allows the system to more accurately measure the time agents spend on each interaction.
+Finally, you can opt-in to provide additional data to improve the accuracy of agent metrics for messaging channels.
+This allows the system to more accurately measure the time agents spend on each interaction when measuring adherence.
 Learn more here.

 Save your queue